terrakernel/ODXProxyClient-PHP/README.md

 A high-performance, low-footprint, zero-dependency PHP client for interacting with Odoo instances via the ODXProxy Gateway.
 This library is designed to be lightweight (using native curl and json extensions only) while maintaining strict type safety and security.
-It bridges the gap between Java/Kotlin's stateful nature and PHP's stateless request lifecycle.

-Requirements
+### Requirements

-- PHP: >= 7.4
+- PHP >= 7.4
 - Extensions: ext-curl, ext-json

 ### Installation